tome-gg/alignment/docs/faq.md

 # Frequently asked questions

-1. **What is Alignment Negotiation?
-As an apprentice, when do I use it?**
+### 1. What is Alignment Negotiation?
+As an apprentice, when do I use it?

 Once a mentoring agreement has already been established with a mentor, you can initiate an Alignment Negotiation.
 This allows both of you to discuss and change